buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_DistributionBoardTypeCommon.md

+# Pset_DistributionBoardTypeCommon

 Properties that may be applied to electric distribution boards.
 <!-- end of short definition -->